WebheadTech/QJam2021/README.md

 # QJam2021
 Team Quantum Realm QJam2021 Submission

+# Purpose and Goal
+## Research
+An overall goal was to get a working example of a QCNN.
+This was our initial end goal in our research exercise.
+We reviewed various papers and sample code from several websites.

+## Working Example
+The goal of the code was as follows:
+We attempted to categorize two photos using a quantum neural network (cat and frog).
+A similar investigation was conducted using the mnist data set; however, because the three-color channel was fixed in the cifar data set, we encountered some challenges and determined our accuracy value to be about 0.50.
+A 28x28 picture is far too huge for today's quantum computers.
+Resize the picture to 4x4 and 3x3 pixels.
+We achieve better results with 4X4, but we plan to use Quantum Image Processing - FRQI and NEQR Image Representations in the future because it's more accurate.

 # Environment
 Our team tried various environments/frameworks like Anaconda and Google Colab.
 After several trials we decided to go with Google Colab since Tensorflow was developed by Google.
 We considered other tools like PennyLane and IBM Q Experience, but we didn't have time to run against those systems however we can attempt to in the future.